-- Cap Based on Revenue Loss: As noted above, the application for a state quarantee must be based on a Reference Period, being a period of at least 14 days and, at most, a period ranging from 1 March 2020 to 30 September 2020.
-A state guarantee can only be provided for new loans and credit facilities calculated on the basis of the company's realised or expected future loss of revenue for such Reference Period.
-E.g., a state guarantee cannot be provided with respect to a loan or credit facility amount that exceeds the company's realised or estimated loss of revenue for the Reference Period.
-As to the calculation of the company's revenue loss, please see section 3 below. - Cap Based on Liquidity Needs: Further, a state guarantee cannot be provided with respect to a loan or credit facility amount that exceeds the following: - 1. the company's liquidity needs, including investment needs, for a period of (i) 12 months for large companies and (ii) 18 months for SMEs, in each case to be calculated on the basis of a liquidity plan prepared for the company; or - either (i) twice the company's annual expenditures on wages and salaries for 2019 (or the latest available year) or (ii) in the case of a new company, an estimate of the company's expenditures on wages and salaries for the first two years of operation; or - 3.
-25% of the company's total revenue in 2019. - No Double Coverage: It is possible for multiple state guarantees to be issued in relation to the same company.
-However, a state guarantee under each of the respective Guarantee Schemes cannot be provided: - to cover the relevant company's loss of revenue for a period of time that has already been covered by another state quarantee issued in accordance with the
+- Cap Based on Revenue Loss: As noted above, the application for a state guarantee must be based on a Reference Period, being a period of at least 14 days and, at most, a period ranging from 1 March 2020 to 31 December 2020.
+A state guarantee can only be provided for new loans and credit facilities with a principal amount that does not exceed the company's realised or estimated loss of revenue for the Reference Period after deduction of any actual and expected compensation for loss received from other governmental schemes, insurances or similar.
+As to the calculation of the company's revenue loss, please see section 3 below. - Cap Based on Liquidity Needs: Further, a state guarantee cannot be provided with respect to a loan or credit facility amount that exceeds the following: - 1. either (i) twice the company's annual expenditures on wages and salaries (including social security contributions and expenses with respect to employees who are formally paid by subcontractors) for 2019 or the latest available year or (ii) in case of a new company established after 1 January 2019, an estimate of such company's expenditures on wages and salaries for the first two years of operation; or - 2.
+25% of the company's total revenue in 2019.